jacobhargraves/jacobhargraves/README.md

 - :boom: I am currently working on an application that integrates AI into an online health portal allowing physical therapists to give more timely assessments and recover plans.
 Check it out here: https://github.com/jacobhargraves/pt-new-patient-diagnosis-portal
 - :seedling: I'm currently learning React for JavaScript
 - :mailbox: Reach out to me on LinkedIn! https://www.linkedin.com/in/jacob-hargraves/
+- :mount_fuji: In my freetime you can find me rock climbing, hiking, exercising, or hanging out with my family!

 ## Languages and Technologies
 <div>